Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 **Samtools viewing**

-You can see that all of the available commands are orgnaized into categories for indexing, editing, file operations, statistics, and viewing.
+You can see that all of the available commands are organized into categories for indexing, editing, file operations, statistics, and viewing.
 Lets start with the viewing function by using samtools with the `view` command and `-H` flag to view the header line of a SAM file.

 ```bash
 samtools view -H SRR1039508.Aligned.out.sam  | head